Venezillo pisum

 Distribution

-North America (presence confirmed by GBIF records); original description from European material suggests potential wider distribution or status in North America.
+North America (presence confirmed by GBIF records); original description from European material suggests potential wider distribution or introduced status in North America.

 Diet

-, feeding on decaying material.
+, feeding on decaying plant material.

 Behavior